April 28, 2026

 And they don’t show up in fixed amounts.
 The balance can shift depending on where the plant was grown, how it was harvested, and how it was processed afterward.

 So when people talk about “kratom alkaloids,” they’re not talking about a single ingredient.
+They’re talking about a broader botanical profile that can vary from batch to batch.

 Most conversations about kratom alkaloids land here first.